mingsensemble/predict-case-shiller-home-price/predict-case-shiller-index.md

     ## [1] "rmse: 0.02"

 The root mean squared logarithm error of this model is 0.02.
+However, the model consistently underforecast the actuals.